Last updated 12 September 2017

 Table of Contents

-The following is a list of third-party buildpacks available for use with your Heroku apps.
-These buildpacks enable you to use languages and frameworks beyond those officially supported by Heroku.
+Heroku maintains a collection of officially supported buildpacks but there are also third-party buildpacks that enable you to use languages and frameworks beyond those that are officially supported by Heroku.

 Third-party buildpacks contain software that is not under Heroku’s control and are not supported by Heroku.
 Please inspect the source of any buildpack you plan to use and proceed with caution.